Postdoctoral Research Regulations

 Rights

-2. CES will provide a work area for the post-doctoral researchers, in facilities intended for such purpose and in accordance with the possibilities verified at each moment and the criteria defined by the Board of Directors.
+2. CES will provide a work area for the postdoctoral researchers, in facilities intended for such purpose and in accordance with the possibilities available at any given time and the criteria defined by the Board of Directors.

-3. For the duration of the post-doctoral researcher status at CES, the researcher has the right to a 50% reduction in the subscription payment, if applicable, in colloquia, congresses and advanced training courses.
+3. For the duration of the post-doctoral researcher status at CES, the researcher has the right to a 50% reduction in the registratio fees, if applicable, in colloquia, congresses and advanced training courses.

-4. The reduction indicated in the previous paragraph is defined by the Organizing Commission or the Coordinator of the event, who must fix a number of post-doctoral researchers to whom the reduction and amount will apply.
-This reduction is not applied to CES Summer/Winter School.
+4. The reduction indicated in the previous paragraph is defined by the Organising Committee or the Coordinator of the event, who must set the number of postdoctoral researchers to whom the reduction applies and its value.
+This reduction does not apply to CES Summer/Winter School.

-7. The post-doctoral researchers will receive internationalization support in accordance with the amounts triennially defined by the Board of Directors.
+7. The postdoctoral researchers will receive internationalisation support in accordance with the amounts triennially defined by the Board of Directors.
 This support includes assistance with translation and/or revision of articles for publication in international indexed journals in reference bases, according to the regulations in force.

-8. The provision indicated in the previous paragraph is dependent on compliance with the rules in force, as defined by the Board of Directors, regarding institutional publicizing and filiation.
+8. The provision indicated in the previous paragraph is dependent on compliance with the rules in force, as defined by the Board of Directors, regarding institutional publicity and affiliation.

-9. The status of post-doctoral researcher can be maintained beyond the end of the research project if the collaboration with CES remains regular, after justified recommendation by the Supervisor or the Lead Researcher, so that the researcher can conclude the project’s work in progress
+9. The status of post-doctoral researcher can be maintained beyond the end of the research project if the collaboration with CES remains regular, after justified recommendation by the Supervisor or the Principal Investigator, so that the researcher can conclude the project’s work in progress

 a) Researchers with an individual research programme:

-1. After delivering and approving the final report referred to in paragraph 7, article 5, the post-doctoral researcher has the right to receive a certificate issued by CES, which does not confer an academic qualification, but states the nature and duration of the programme, as well as the supervisor and the topic studied.
+1. After the submission and approval of the final report referred to in paragraph 7, article 5, the postdoctoral researcher has the right to receive a certificate issued by CES, which does not confer an academic qualification, but states the nature and duration of the programme, as well as the supervisor and the topic studied.

-2. The post-doctoral researchers will receive institutional assistance by the services at CES to look for funding that will allow them to develop or organize scientific events and research activities.
+2. The postdoctoral researchers will receive institutional assistance by the services at CES to look for funding that will allow them to develop or organise scientific events and research activities.

-b) Researchers integrated into financed collective research projects
+b) Researchers integrated into funded collective research projects

 Article 5